MichelleOpp/Getting-Cleaning-Data-Project/README.md

 - **test/y_test.txt**: Each row identifies the activity for each window sample.
 Its range is from 1 to 6.
 - **test/subject_test.txt**: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+If you do not already have the data, you can download it here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+Then unzip the file and make sure the directory called "UCI HAR Dataset" resides in your working directory.

 ##SCRIPT